The kitchen can have several safety hazards if precautions are not taken.

 The kitchen is a busy room (if not the busiest!) in the house.
 It is where we prepare our meals for the day, eat, and socialize with friends and family.
 It is also where many dishes, cookware, utensils, and food items are stored within multiple cupboards and shelves on many levels.

-If you’re a caregiver, consider the following tips to increase kitchen safety for the individual in your care.
-These tips will help increase both safety and independence.
+Consider the following tips to increase kitchen safety for the individual in your care.
+These tips may help increase both safety and independence.

 Safety in the kitchen